cloudfoundry-community/git-multibranch-resource/README.md

 * `ignore_branches`: *Optional.* Used in conjunction with and applied after the `branches` pattern.
 See example for common use case.

+* `redis`: *Optional.*  Contains the information required to use a specified Redis server to store multibranch historic references so that they don't clutter up the ref lines.
+It consists of the following subkeys:

+  * `host`: *Required.* The name or ip of the Redis host.

+  * `password`: *Optional.* The password to connect to the Redis server, if required.

+  * `prefix`: *Optional.* If you have multiple multi-branch pipelines, you will want to prefix your keys to separate the histories of each pipeline.

+  * `db_number`: *Optional.* The Redis database number, defaults to 0

 ### Example

 Resource configuration for a private repo: